geut/caracara/README.md

 };
 ```

 The editor renders a textarea component with an `onChange` function attached to it.
-The `onChange` function updates the local value and call the `updatePeerValue` function that we just saw.
+The `onChange` function updates the local value and call the `updatePeerValue` function that we have just seen.
 We also added a debounce function to improve the UX a little bit.

 #### Caveats

-The app is not _totally_ decentralized.
-It is good to know this from the beginning.
+The app is not totally decentralized.
+It is good to know this from the very beginning.
 We need to use some signaling servers to bootstrap the discovery of peers.
-From that point and later the communication is between peers.
+From that point onwards, the communication is among peers.
 Another _centralized_ moment is the first download of the app.
-This can be a github page, a CDN or whatever thing that you want to use.
-Again, if the app works as a PWA with offline support, additional downloads won't be necessary.
+This can be a github page, a CDN or whatever you want to use.
+Again, if the app works as a PWA with offline support, additional downloads will not be necessary.

 #### Conclusions

-We just tour the development of a **Dat powered web app**.
+We have just dealt with the development of a **Dat powered web app**.
 Let's summarize the important parts:

 1. Install and instantiate `saga`.
-This will be a top level interface on top of `hyperdb`.
+This is a top level interface on top of `hyperdb`.
-1. Create the swarm.
+2. Create the swarm.
 This is useful to find another peers.
 Since we are creating a webapp we will be relying on WebRTC for peer to peer communication.
 A signal server will be required then.
 You can host your own if you want to.
 This is [the one](https://github.com/soyuka/signalhubws) we recommend these days.
-1. After `saga` instantiation and swarm creation, we can start playing with our app. :tada:
+3. After `saga` instantiation and swarm creation, we can start playing with our app. :tada:
   1. Since we were after a collaborative editor, two modules appear as a good choice here: `Automerge` and `diff-match-patch`.
-  1. We will share operations that we get from [Automerge](https://github.com/automerge/automerge#sending-and-receiving-changes) changes.
+  2. We will share operations that we get from [Automerge](https://github.com/automerge/automerge#sending-and-receiving-changes) changes.
-  1. `diff-match-patch` is used to extract `deltas` from plain text.
+  3. `diff-match-patch` is used to extract `deltas` from plain text.
-1. That's all! :+1:
+4. That's all! :+1:

-As you can see, thinking about sharing operations between peers opens the possibilities for new kind of applications and also makes things a bit easier.
+As you can see, thinking about sharing operations among peers opens the possibilities for new kind of applications and also makes things a bit easier.
 Looks like a win-win situation.

-I hope this article helps you to start thinking on new possibilities and start using Dat on the web!
+I hope this article helps you to start thinking on new possibilities and give it a try to use Dat on the web!

 **Thanks!** :bird:

 > If you want to contribute please create an issue with your suggestion and we can continue the discussion from there. :+1:

+> Also, :star: is :heart: Well, not really ...but is cool.
+And you are cool. :sunglasses:
 ___
 Brought to you by **GEUT LABS ʘ**